-cture of the Guide
+1 Struc cture of the Guide

 1.1 Introduction

-1.2 Knowledge Models
+1.2 Data Management Planner

-1.3 Document Templates
+1.3 Admin Center

-1.4 Projects
+1.4 Integration Hub

-1.5 Documents
+1.5 Reporting

-1.6 Administration

-1.7 Profile

-1.8 Changelog

-1.9 Development
+1.6 Development

-1.10 Miscellaneous
+1.7 Miscellaneous

-The FAIR Wizard is a tool that helps researchers and data stewards create data management plans (DMPs) easily, efficiently, and in a FAIR manner.
+The FAIR Wizard is an enterprise-ready and user-friendly application for creating Data Management Plans.
+It does not only provide all necessary tools for researchers and data stewards to create data management plans (DMPs) easily, efficiently, and in a FAIR manner, but it is a suite of tools to incorporate Data Management Planning process with needs of institutions.